labgrid-project/labgrid/doc/configuration.rst

 IMXUSBDriver
 ~~~~~~~~~~~~
-A :any:`IMXUSBDriver` is used to upload an image into a device in the imx USB
+An :any:`IMXUSBDriver` is used to upload an image into a device in the *i.MX
-loader state.
+USB loader state*.
 This is useful to bootstrap a bootloader onto a device.
-This driver uses the imx-usb-loader tool from barebox.
+This driver uses the ``imx-usb-loader`` tool from barebox.

 Binds to:
   loader: